 - 14. Considerable progress has been made in the implementation of interventions in the lower blocks of Nyando, Yala and Nzoia Rivers.
-However, in order for the project to achieve its objectives, interventions are required in selected representative microcatchments in all the three landscape positions, that is, the lower, middle and upper levels. - 15.
-In terms of specific activities, there has been significant and satisfactory progress and the Review Team considers this a modest achievement taking into account the prevailing logistics and limitations (financial, human and equipment).
-Activities accomplished include preparation of biophysical and socio economic baselines (although analytical data not available), establishment of the necessary structures for project implementation (TAG, Basin Technical Committees, Catchment Committees etc) and adjusting to the micro-catchment approach.
+However, in order for the project to achieve its objectives, interventions are required in selected representative microcatchments in all the three landscape positions, that is, the lower, middle and upper blocks. - 15.
+In terms of specific activities, there has been significant progress that the Review Team considers as a modest achievement taking into account the prevailing logistics and limitations (financial, human and equipment).
+Activities accomplished include preparation of biophysical and socio economic baselines (although analytical data had not been shared with PCO), establishment of the necessary structures for project implementation (TAG, Basin Technical Committees,

+Catchment Committees etc) and adjusting to the micro-catchment approach.
 The Small Grants Programme is only operational in Nyando basin due to limitations in the flow of funds.
 An M&E framework for the project has been developed although it needs to be enhanced further to enable the project to capture the effects and tangible impacts.